About

 In 2001, Jeanie and John left Vancouver to live in Bermuda.
 The community (also known as “sangha”) continued on at different locations: in Kits, near Main and Broadway, in sangha members’ homes, in Kits again, before taking a short break.

-In 2004, MPCV found its new home on the eastside with the Listening Post and with that, a slight name change to Mindfulness Practice Community of Vancouver.
+In 2004, MPCV started to sit in the eastside and with that, a slight name change to Mindfulness Practice Community of Vancouver.
 Since its inception, it has been a peer-led meditation sitting.
-MCPV utilizes the teachings and practices of Thich Nhat Hanh to help its members to experience greater ease, freedom, and peace in their lives.
+MCPV utilizes the teachings and practices of the Plum Village tradition of Thich Nhat Hanh, to help its members to experience greater ease, freedom, and peace in their lives.
+Over the next several years, MPCV practiced in various locations in the Vancouver area.
+We have been practicing at our current location, Phap Hoa Temple, since 2018.